intel/QAT_Engine/README.md

     Specify the path to the source code of the Intel(R) QAT Driver.
 This path is needed for compilation in order to locate the Intel(R) QAT header files.
     If you do not specify this the build will fail.
-    For example if using Upstream Intel&reg; QAT Driver package that was unpacked to `/QAT`, and you are using an Intel(R) Communications Chipset C62X Series device then you would use the following setting:
+    For example if using Intel&reg; QAT Driver HW version 1.7 package that was unpacked to `/QAT`, and you are using an Intel(R) Communications Chipset C62X Series device then you would use the following setting:
     --with-qat_dir=/QAT